 Insulin pumps are like lifelines for old diabetics.
-Insulin pump care will help in increasing its longevity.
+If care is taken of these insulin pumps, it will help in increasing their longevity.
 These devices are an everyday accessory like a watch or phone.
 Although they are durable, certain basic guidelines of maintenance should be followed to ensure hassle-free usage.

-Keep your pump, blood glucose meter, infusion sets away from heat and store in a cool, dry place.
+Keep your pump, blood glucose meter, infusion sets away from heat and store in a cool and dry place.
 If these devices are outdoors, keep them underneath a dry towel or in a bag.
-Keep them dry and close to room temperature to ensure proper Insulin pump care.
+Keep them dry and close to room temperature to ensure proper insulin pump care.

 When disconnecting an infusion set, make sure all bubbles are removed.
 All kinked tubing must be straightened.
 If there is blood in the cannula set, it must be replaced.